 Clear, effective communication can add an incredible amount of value to your project.
 It can help you stay in scope, release better products, and ensure everyone on your team loves showing up to work every day.
 Communication with developers can be hard when you feel like you’re not speaking the same language, however, we hope these tips to communicate with developers help you and your team communicate more effectively.

 We also recommend downloading a free version of CloudApp for you and your team.
 Trust us; it’ll make communications for your entire team a breeze.
+CloudApp gives the customer access to screen recordings, screenshots, and snipping tools.
 CloudApp is available on Mac, Windows, and even as a Chrome plugin, meaning everyone on your team should have access with their device.